Pediatric Rheumatology Fellowship

 Fellows become proficient in the history, physical exam, differential diagnosis, diagnostic evaluation, and treatment of pediatric rheumatic diseases.
 Sensitivity to psychosocial aspects of chronic illness is emphasized.

-First year fellows spend five months each on inpatient and outpatient services, and spend four weeks on elective or research rotations.
-Elective rotations will be set up from a variety of outpatient clinics, depending on the fellow's interests (such as sports medicine, immunology, or our multidisciplinary uveitis clinic).
+First year fellows split the year between our inpatient and outpatient services, and spend 16 weeks on our recently developed longitudinal rotation, which includes experiences in our multidisciplinary clinics, adult rheumatology clinics, and other subspecialty clinics.
 First year fellows have a once-weekly continuity clinic in which they follow patients for whom they are the primary rheumatologist.

 The fellows share night and weekend care with the pediatric rheumatology attending.
 Additionally, the fellows prepare multidisciplinary conferences and take a major role in teaching residents and students rotating through the service.